 Livestock transported in Australia are routinely deprived of water for variable periods including curfew (prior to transport), during transport and in saleyards and depots.
-Under the Australian Animal Welfare Standards and Guidelines for the Land Transport of Livestock, the maximum total time off water is 48 hours for cattle and goats over the age of 6 months and sheep over the age of 4 months.
+Under the Australian Animal Welfare Standards and Guidelines for the Land Transport of Livestock, the maximum time off water is 48 hours for cattle and goats over the age of six months and sheep over the age of four months.
 For adult pigs, the maximum time off water is 24 hours.
 Following this maximum time off water, animals are required to be rested with water, feed and space to lie down for a minimum prescribed period (36 hours for cattle, sheep and goats, and 12 hours for pigs) before starting another journey.

 Water is required by all animals for survival including maintenance of bodily systems, fluid balance, body temperature, electrolyte concentrations, and to satisfy thirst.
 Periods of water restriction may pose a risk to animal health and welfare.

 The effects of water deprivation can be categorised as clinical (illness or disease state), physiological (changes in functional pathways), behavioural (activity, actions and interactions), and emotional (subjective experience).

 The majority of livestock studies focus on the clinical and physiological effects of water deprivation such as clinical dehydration, body weight loss, changes in blood cell counts and blood values including indicators of kidney dysfunction and failure.
 These studies are rarely conducted on animals subject to the range of stressors inherent in transportation.
 There is also little research available on the behavioural or emotional effects of water deprivation in livestock despite recommendations for animal welfare standards to take subjective experiences such as thirst into account.